-The Mansion is over 100 years old with old-world charm, rich elegance and impeccable service, that will make you feel like you have stepped back in time to an earlier, more romantic era.
+The Mansion is over 100 years old with old-world charm, rich elegance, and impeccable service, that will make you feel like you have stepped back in time to an earlier, more romantic era.

 Pendray Inn and Teahouse is located in downtown Victoria’s Inner Harbour, the tourism hub of British Columbia’s capital city.
-The hotel sits in the heart of Victoria’s history, in the harbour hotel zone, steps from the BC Legislature, Royal BC Museum, US ferry terminals, Robert Bateman Museum, and the scenic David Foster Waterfront Walkway.
+The hotel sits in the heart of Victoria’s history, in the harbor hotel zone, steps from the BC Legislature, Royal BC Museum, US ferry terminals, Robert Bateman Museum, and the scenic David Foster Waterfront Walkway.

 Stroll to nearby Fisherman’s Wharf, or take in a live busker’s show on the causeway.
-Try whale watching, take a tour on a harbour ferry, or head up Government Street to check out the shopping and dining in Victoria’s vibrant downtown core.
+Try whale watching, take a tour on a harbor ferry, or head up Government Street to check out the shopping and dining in Victoria’s vibrant downtown core.

 The interior of this Mansion is breathtaking.
 The design features from that early era are perfectly preserved.
-Beautiful woodwork, frescoes and stained glass windows almost sparkle under the light of the crystal chandeliers.
+Beautiful woodwork, frescoes, and stained glass windows almost sparkle under the light of the crystal chandeliers.

 Outside you can relax in the charming gardens, wander the meandering cobbled pathways past pretty fountains, or read a book under the shade of a tree.

 All rooms have old-English décor and no two rooms are alike.
-Each room has its own personality and colour-theme based on a precious gem.
+Each room has its own personality and color-theme based on a precious gem.
 Some rooms, or “suites” have a panoramic ocean view, others feature the Mansion’s original Victorian fireplaces.

 The Belleville Suite, located on the harbourside of the Mansion, is adorned with the original ceiling frescoes of 1906, painted by German artists, Herr Sterns and Herr Muller.
-All rooms have a flat screen television, tea and coffeemaker, and a separate bathroom with tub and most have a shower.
+All rooms have a flat-screen television, tea and coffeemaker, and a separate bathroom with tub, and most have a shower.